bloomfire/styleguides/js/README.md

   - As much as possible, keep your lines of code under 80 charaters long.
 This forces you to keep your code readable, concise, and maintainable.
-This may seem like an unnecessary restriction, but you will start finding yourself starting to write more readable code (remember, give it 5 minutes).
+This may seem like an unnecessary restriction, but you will finding yourself starting to write more readable code (remember, give it 5 minutes).

   ```javascript